apiaryio/apiaryio.github.com/_posts/2018-02-12-Reusable-features-in-React-Redux.md

 #### middleware.js

-This is where our feature handles it’s side effects, e.g. catching some Redux actions and dispatching new ones, synchronize the API calls, etc...
+This is where our feature handles its side effects, such as catching some Redux actions and dispatching new ones, synchronize the API calls, etc...

 You can check the [reference repository](https://github.com/char0n/react-reusable-features/tree/master/src/app/standard-feature) to see how this looks in a real project.
-It depends on your use-case what the standard feature directory contains.
+What the standard feature directory contains will depend on your use case.
-There are situations that you may need reducers but don’t need actions and so on...
+There are situations that you may need reducers but don’t need actions and so on.
-But regardless, the full representation of the standard feature should look like that.
+Regardless, the full representation of the standard feature should look like the one described below this paragraph.
-If the number of the components in the standard feature becomes too big, you break the standard feature into more sub-features which also adheres to the same rules as it’s parent feature.
+If the number of components in the standard feature becomes too big, you should break the feature into separate sub-features.
+These sub-features should adhere to the same rules as its parent feature.

 ```